alanphys/BeamScheme/readme.txt

 These detail new or changed functionality in BeamScheme.
 Please see the History for bug fixes.

 Latest release
-This is a bug fix release
+This is a bug fix release.

 Version 0.53
 Normalisation is now modal, i.e. non destructive.
 The normalisation modes are none, norm_cax and norm_max.
 In mode none the dataset is unnormalised and not grounded with the reference value taken at CAX.
 For norm_cax the data is grounded and normalised to 100% at the CAX value.
 For norm_max the data is grounded and normalised to 100% at the profile maximum value.
 The normalisation modes are enabled by the appropriate toolbar button.